theemadnes/rilb-multi-region-dns-test-01/README.md

 # rilb-multi-region-dns-test-01
-testing using Cloud DNS to provide failover for multiple services on GKE across multiple regions
+testing using Cloud DNS to provide failover for multiple services on GKE across multiple regions. this demo uses the `default` VPC, which is not recommended for production.

 ### setup